 This exclusive evening includes cocktails, hors d’oeuvres, a fashion show featuring trends from local boutiques and fantastic tail wags, silent auction, graduate speakers and Canine Companions dogs.

-Tickets will be available to purchase online until September 18.
+Online ticket sales are now closed.
 Tickets will be available to purchase at the door for $225.

 Unable to attend?
 Donate a ticket to a Canine Companions graduate to attend the event.